Skip to main content

 1. Click Run.

-Giving Snowflake Database Access to Shipyard User
+Giving Snowflake Database Access to Platform User

 1. Log into your Snowflake Account.